 Fatimah holds a Master of Public Administration and has a strong background in supporting newcomers and refugees.
 She will be leading the Amanah project, which aims to improve the well-being of Muslim women and girls, furthering our mission at Sisters Dialogue

 Omnia is originally from Sudan and is a dedicated mother of two.
-She is a prospective Clinical Social Worker with over seven years of experience working with vulnerable populations.
+She is a prospective Therapist with over seven years of experience working with vulnerable populations.
 She has a strong background in psychology and is currently pursuing her Master’s in Clinical Social Work.
 Omnia’s professional experience includes working with at risk youth, families, and vulnerable women and children.

 She began her journey with Sisters Dialogue as a volunteer and has since contributed to several Muslim organizations, striving to uplift the community and address social and systemic injustices affecting Muslim women in the community.